 WorkSafe Victoria oversees workers compensation in Victoria.
 Authorised agents administer parts of the scheme and some large employers are self-insurers.
 The Victorian Ombudsman can investigate disputed claims.
 The Magistrates’ Court now hears most cases.
 Workers can claim for work-related illnesses, injuries or diseases.
 Special provisions relate to injuries during journeys and breaks.
 Misconduct, disobedience and self-injury can affect claims.

-The administration of workers compensation in Victoria is generally handled by WorkSafe, which has the ultimate responsibility for workers compensation in Victoria.
+The administration of workers compensation in Victoria is generally handled by WorkSafe Victoria (“WorkSafe”) (see “Contacts”), which has the ultimate responsibility for workers compensation in Victoria.
 However, a number of private insurance companies known as “authorised agents” administer the scheme on a day-to-day basis, and some large employers have been permitted to be self-insurers, rather than taking out workers compensation insurance policies with WorkSafe.

 The Victorian Ombudsman (see Taking a problem to an ombudsman) can enquire into or investigate any administrative action of any authorised agent or self-insurer in relation to workers compensation matters (including any decision or failure to act).

-Almost all disputed workers compensation matters will be heard in the County Court or the Magistrates’ Court (both of which are referred to here as “the court”) (see ss 39–41).
+Almost all disputed workers compensation matters will be heard in the County Court or the Magistrates’ Court (both of which are referred to in this chapter as “the court”) (see ss 39–41).
 However, because of costs penalties, most workers compensation claims will be heard in the Magistrates’ Court.

-From 5 April 2010 the Magistrates’ Court has the same jurisdiction as the County Court to consider any workers compensation matter, except for applications for a serious injury certificate for common law damages (ss 267, 335(2)(d)).
+Since 5 April 2010, the Magistrates’ Court has had the same jurisdiction as the County Court to consider any workers compensation matter, except for applications for a serious injury certificate for common law damages (ss 267, 335(2)(d)).
 A Magistrates’ Court can also hear disputed matters arising out of a request for information about a claim for compensation.

 This chapter attempts to summarise some basic provisions relevant to workers compensation claims and does not cover all legislation relevant to this topic.